orb-lang/helm/doc/md/helm/buf/reviewbuf.md

 our use of sub\-buffers\.
 In addition to the usual \.bufferValue\(\), we need:

--  selected\_index:     Integer index of the premise selected for editing\.
+-  selected\_index:     Integer index of the round selected for editing\.

--  selectedPremise\(\):  Convenience function, retrieve the actual selected premise\.
+-  selectedRound\(\):  Convenience function, retrieve the actual selected round\.

--  editWindow\(index\):  Retrieve a window to use as the source for the Txtbuf displaying the line for the `index`th premise\.
+-  editWindow\(index\):  Retrieve a window to use as the source for the Txtbuf displaying the line for the `index`th round\.

--  resultsWindow\(\):    Retrieve a window to use as the source for the Resbuf displaying the results of the selected premise\.
+-  resultsWindow\(\):    Retrieve a window to use as the source for the Resbuf displaying the results of the selected round\.

 ```lua
 local core = require "qor:core"